VeNicoWorks/extended-kalman-filter/README.md

 # Sample Result
 ![EKF Output Trajectory](ekf_comparison.png)

-The EKF is able to successfully filter out radar noise and output a significantly cleaner trajectory.
+The EKF is able to successfully filter out radar noise and output a very clean trajectory.